-The Railroad Commission maintains a toll free number (1-877-288-5740) that anyone may use to obtain information about agency programs and services.
+The Railroad Commission maintains a toll-free number (1-877-288-5740) that anyone may use to obtain information about agency programs and services.
 A recording directs callers to the appropriate Railroad Commission contact for their needs.
 There is also an option to speak directly to a public assistance Railroad Commission employee who serves as the agency ombudsman.

-The Commission has historically maintained a phone number dedicated to the reporting of emergency situations twenty-fours a day, seven days a week.
-In 2015 an additional toll-free number was added to make it easier and more efficient for members of the public to report emergency situations to the Commission.
-Constituents now have the option of calling 1-844-773-0305 toll free.
+The Commission has another toll-free number dedicated to reporting of emergency situations twenty-fours a day, seven days a week.
+A dedicated emergency reporting number is easier and more expedient for the public when they report emergency situations.
+Constituents have the option to call 1-844-773-0305 toll free, or 512-463-6788.